access-ci-org/Toolkit-Docs/docs/toolkits/xcbc-2.0-installation.md

 `wwsh file sync` to update the passwd,group, and shadow files in the Warewulf database, followed by
 `pdsh -w compute-[0-1] '/warewulf/transports/http/wwgetfiles'`
-to request that the compute nodes pull the files from the master.
+to request that the compute nodes pull the files from the head node.
 While they are automatically synced every 5 minutes, this will force an update immediately.

 Next, become the new user, via `su - test-user`.